stellar/stellar-demo-wallet/README.md

 4. Click on the "Copy" link on the right of your public key and use that value to get some unities of MYASSET using the link `https://sep8-server.dev.stellar.org/friendbot?addr=<paste_your_address_here>`.
+   Refresh the [demo-wallet page](https://demo-wallet.stellar.org/) to see funds in your account.
 5. Select "SEP-8 Send" from the dropdown of MYASSET and click "Start" in the modal.
 6. In the "destination" field, input an address that also has a trustline to